AuReMe/metage2metabo-postaviz/README.rst

 - Allow to choose between the taxonomic ranks, the individual metagenomes "mgs" or all bins with "all"

-[!WARNING]

-The "all" option on all sample (No metadata filter applied) can be long to produce the plots.
-Also heavy plots will impact the performance of the application.

 - The second input automatically update from the input above.
 It allow the selection of the specific group of bins in CATEGORY ???

 - The third input allow a filtering to the samples level, all samples (and associated bins !) will be removed from the plots if excluded by this input.